antjim/ninjcard/README.md

 # ninjcard
 Ninjcard is a toolkit that help you to clonate, to read, to write a set of MIFARE cards.
-This is a academic project, so please, don't try anything illegal.
+This is a academic project, although this project could use for pentesting.

 ## Requisites
 You have to use a OS based on Debian (Linux Mint, Ubuntu, Debian, etc).